 This guide will help you understand the most common reasons for swollen glands that you may feel in one or multiple parts of your body.

 If you feel swollen glands only in your neck and no where else, your will learn more about your condition by visiting our Health Decision Guide called Swollen Glands in the Neck.
-If you are not sure, continue with this guide and also visit the Swollen Glands in the Decision Guide.
+If you are not sure, continue with this guide and also visit the Swollen Glands in the Neck.

 This guide is for informational purposes only.
 It is not intended to replace the evaluation and advice of a health care professional.

 Glands that remain persistently swollen for more than one month require evaluation by your doctor.

 Have your glands been swollen for more than one month?